 Under the Vaccine Act, petitioners may recover reasonable attorneys' fees and costs only if "the petition was brought in good faith, and there was a reasonable basis for which the petition was brought."
 42 U.S.C. § 300aa-15(e)(1) (2012).
-Respondent does not object to Petitioner's motion on the basis of good faith or reasonable basis, and I find that the statutory criteria for an award of fees and costs is met.
+Respondent has not objected to Petitioner's motion on the basis of good faith or reasonable basis, and based upon the record of the case, I find that the statutory criteria for an award of fees and costs is met.